Cassey Ho: Clothing collections: Bodypop and Popflex

-Viral Moments in the Media

 Body-shaming response

 In April 2015, Ho responded to an increasing number negative comments about her body by creating a video that quickly went viral.
 In her YouTube video The "Perfect" Body, Ho receives negative social media messages about her body.
 She is then presented with tools that allow her to "photoshop" her body into a socially perceived ideal body image.
 However, when she looks into a mirror, she is dismayed by what she sees.
 Ho's stated intent in creating this video was to respond to cyber-bullying with the goal "...to show that cyber-bullying and mean comments really affect people, and to think before you say something.
 I hope that people do the exact opposite after seeing this video, which is enlighten everyone around them with positivity."

-Celebrity Sightings

-More recently, in April 2024, Taylor Swift was seen wearing multiple POPFLEX designs in her personal content as she gave fans a look into her work in the Tortured Poets Department album and Eras Tour.
-She first appeared in the patented Pirouette Skort in a YouTube Short, offering a behind-the-scenes look into her latest album.
-The skort made another appearance in August in her official “I Can Do It With A Broken Heart” music video.
-Since the initial debut, Swift has been spotted wearing additional POPFLEX pieces, including the Crisscross Hourglass™ Booty Shorts, Corset Bra, and Twirl Skort in various social media clips.
-These sightings have drawn attention to the brand, as fans have taken note of Swift incorporating these pieces into her wardrobe.

 Personal life

 On August 22, 2017, Ho announced her engagement to longtime boyfriend Sam Livits on her official Instagram page.
 They married on October 6, 2018.
-Cassey is the CEO and Head Designer of POPFLEX, while Sam serves as the COO.
+Cassey is the CEO and Head Designer of POPFLEX, while Sam is the COO.
 Together, they have a dog, a pomapoo named Sir George the Magnificent.